 In most cases, our specialists perform MMA using general anesthesia in a hospital setting.
 We combine state-of-the-art 3D diagnostics and CAD / CAM manufacturing to make custom splints, guides, and plates ahead of the surgery.
 During the procedure, the doctor frees the upper and lower jaw from the skull, advances both together, and then secures them in place.

-Many of our Washington, DC patients who have MMA surgery also have cosmetic problems related to jaw and skeletal abnormalities.
+Many of our patients who have MMA surgery also have cosmetic problems related to jaw and skeletal abnormalities.
 After the procedure, the typical sleep apnea patient will actually have more aesthetically pleasing features because the skeleton will be in an ideal position.
 Moving the jaws also tightens facial skin, diminishing lines and wrinkles.
 While cosmetics are not the focus of treatment, an improved appearance is a wonderful benefit of the surgery.

 Beyond MMA, our doctors can also treat mild snoring with laser-assisted palatoplasty.
-This form of treatment is a serial process; the doctor makes small incisions in the soft palette, and after they heal, Washington, DC patients evaluate whether their snoring has improved or if they need a follow-up procedure.
+This form of treatment is a serial process; the doctor makes small incisions in the soft palette, and after they heal, patients evaluate whether their snoring has improved or if they need a follow-up procedure.
 Recovery from palatoplasty can be painful in the seven-to-ten days that follow, and so we will spend a lot of time in consultation advising patients about the process.

-Washington, DC patients are often referred by another doctor for advanced treatment with our practice.
+Patients are often referred by another doctor for advanced treatment with our practice.
 During your initial visit, one of our specialists will perform an examination and go over records from your other medical providers to determine the best course of action.

-Typically, sleep apnea patients in Washington, DC take part in a polysomnography, or sleep study, as part of their care.
+Typically, sleep apnea patients take part in a polysomnography, or sleep study, as part of their care.
 If you have not yet had a polysomnography, our practice will work with you and your medical provider to have the study completed.
 If you have had a sleep study already, your doctor will review the results in preparing a treatment plan.